rushilv698/FAQ-assistant-working-prototype-/README.md

-# Groww-Style MF Facts-Only FAQ Prototype
+# Groww-Style MF Facts-Only FAQ Assistant Prototype

 A Streamlit + LangChain RAG assistant styled as a Groww extension prototype.
 It answers factual questions about selected HDFC Mutual Fund schemes using only approved public sources.
 This prototype is not supported by Groww.